Date of Submission

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.

 Pitts, Dana Nicole, "The Effect of Rehabilitative-Oriented Training and Mission Statement on Prison Guard Attitudes and Behavior Towards Inmates With Mental Disorders" (2014).
 Senior Projects Spring 2014.
-Paper 212.
+212.